Trypocopris pyrenaeus: Distribution

-This species is present in Andorra, British Islands, Bulgaria, France, Italy, Luxembourg and Spain.
+This species is present in Andorra, British Islands, Bulgaria, France, Italy, Luxembourg, Spain and Portugal.

 Description

 Trypocopris pyrenaeus can reach a length of 12–26 mm.
 These beetles are blackish, with green, blue and violet glare.
 The elytra are shiny and rather smooth, without any striae.
+The dark elytra show no infrared reflectance.
 The pronotum is a little punctured.

 Biology

 Adults can be found from spring to summer.
 These beetles are coprophagus, occasionally mycophagous.
 They usually carry to the nest portions of animal droppings, on which the females will deposit the eggs.